qdrant/qdrant-spark/README.md

 ### Maven Central 📚

-The package will be available at the registry soon.
+For use with Java and Scala projects, the package can be found [here](https://central.sonatype.com/artifact/io.qdrant/spark).

 ## Usage 📝